 If you wish to install any new picture hooks you will need to get written permission from your property manager.
 Picture hooks can cause damage to the walls so if in doubt, always check with your property manager first.
-(Even Blu-Tack can leave an oily residue on a wall which does not disappear with repainting.)
+(Even 3M hooks or Blu-Tack can cause damage to walls.)